Interpretable Machine Learning for Survival Analysis: Review of Interpretable Machine Learning Methods

-Each ICE curve reflects the predicted value as a function of the selected set of features in $A$, conditional on the observed values for all features in $-A$ and a fixed value $t$.
-Thus, the ICE algorithm allows for a deeper understanding of the various forms of conditional relationships that are estimated by the black box survival model at different points in time.\cite{goldstein2015}
+Figure~\ref{fig:ICE_uc_sim} shows the ICE curves obtained according to Equation~\ref{eq:ICE}.
+In theory, each ICE curve reflects the predicted value as a function of the selected set of features in $A$ and a set of time values, conditional on the observed values for all features in $-A$ and for each element in $\mathbf{t}^{\text{ord}}$.
+In case the feature of interest is binary or categorical, as for the given simulation example, the choice of grid values is trivial, simply consisting of the feature levels.
+For ease of visualization, the time is then denoted on the x-axis and different colors are used for the different feature values (orange = no \texttt{treatment}; blue = \texttt{treatment}).
+For a continuous feature this is interchangeable.